Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 What is Myocarditis?

 While the exact cause of myocarditis remains unknown, doctors and scientists have found that, in most cases, it results from an infection caused by either bacteria or viruses.
 The inflammation that leads to myocarditis is an effect of the immune response in fighting off such infections.
-They include (x, x):
+They include: (x) (x)

-Infections Caused by Viruses
+- Infections Caused by Viruses

 A good way of diagnosing viral diseases is by looking for any signs of inflammation in the body.
 Sometimes it reaches the heart, and it may be hard to tell if one is suffering from myocarditis until something more severe manifests itself, such as heart failure.
-It is also particularly hard to diagnose because there may not be other visible symptoms such as flu or cold.
+It is also tough to diagnose because there may not be other visible symptoms such as flu or cold.
 Such viruses include coxsackievirus, varicella and the Epstein-Barr virus.

-Trypanosoma cruzi is a protozoan transmitted through insect bites that causes inflammation of the heart muscles and consequently, myocarditis.
+Trypanosoma cruzi is a protozoan transmitted through insect bites that causes inflammation of the heart muscles and, consequently, myocarditis.
 Those infected may develop the condition years after the incident, and if left unchecked, they may suffer heart failure.

-Myocarditis may also be caused by some medicines or toxic substances introduced to the body such as radiation, hydrocarbons, alcohol and poison.
+Some medicines or toxic substances introduced to the body, such as radiation, hydrocarbons, alcohol, and poison, may also cause myocarditis.

 Symptoms of Myocarditis

-Tightness in Chest and Chest Pain
+- Tightness in Chest and Chest Pain

-Slow Heart Rate or Irregular Heartbeats
+- Slow Heart Rate or Irregular Heartbeats

-- Blood tests – A blood test will show the composition of the blood in terms of white blood cell count and even viruses or other pathogens that could possibly cause infections and inflame the myocardial muscles.Chest x-ray – This is usually important in showing the size of the heart and any fluid that may be present around it.
+Blood tests – A blood test will show the blood composition in terms of white blood cell count and even viruses or other pathogens that could cause infections and inflame the myocardial muscles.Chest x-ray – This is usually important in showing the size of the heart and any fluid that may be present around it.

 Supplements and Remedies for Myocarditis

-Immune-Boosting Anti-Inflammatory Diet
+- Immune-Boosting Anti-Inflammatory Diet